 School Reps will attend a lot of meetings at both the College and School Level that focus on all aspects of the academic experience.
 3 School Reps in each College (1 from each School) will attend College Level Learning, Teaching and Quality Enhancement Committees.

-It is important that Course Reps are able to feed information up to their School Rep. especially if it is an issue that affects students on more than one course. or in the whole School, College or even the University.
+It is important that Course Reps are able to feed information up to their School Rep, especially if it is an issue that affects students on more than one course or in the whole School, College or even the University.

 This enables them to ensure that feedback is explored at the right level and without Course Reps' information School Reps would find it very difficult to represent the views of students across their School effectively.
-If Course Reps can't get in touch with their School Rep they can also fill in a Course Rep Journal and the SU will make sure the information gets to the right people.